How To Measure Your Blood Pressure (And Why You Should)

 What is high blood pressure? (it's more complex than you might think)

 The definition of what constitutes high blood pressure - also known as hypertension - has changed over time, and depends upon your age and other underlying health conditions you may have.
-In the most general terms, anything under 140/90 is considered healthy.
-Equally important as the actual numbers is how they fit in to your overall health.
+In the most general terms, anything under 120/80 is considered healthy.
+Equally important as the actual numbers is how they fit into your overall health.
 Your primary care clinician can put it all into context for you and help provide you with a more precise understanding of what is a healthy blood pressure for you.

 So what is the best way to determine your blood pressure?
 Clinicians used to rely on readings taken in our offices as the most accurate measure of blood pressure.
 We would use those values to recommend treatments aimed at keeping your blood pressure in a healthy range, But recent research has taught us that readings taken at home are actually better at predicting your chances of developing heart disease, stroke and other complications of elevated blood pressure.
 In fact, many people who have high blood pressure in the doctor’s office have normal pressure at home (you may have heard this called “white coat” hypertension) and a small number of people have the opposite (called “masked” hypertension).
 In either case, it is the home readings that are the most reliable.
 If your blood pressure is deemed elevated at your doctor’s visit, you will likely be encouraged to take a series of home readings.